Camino Portugues route dilemma: inland or coastal route?

 Camino Portugues Lopen - Waw.travel

-The Last 100 km to Santiago
+The last 100 km to Santiago de Compostela

 Walking the last 100 km to Santiago is required to earn the Compostela certificate.
 However, the Pilgrim’s Office in Santiago de Compostela recently updated the rules.